TRPMorrison/Assignments/Assignment 08/Readme.md

 ## Hard Mode

-  1. Create a new version of the clock, but convert it to a  this time actually conHex clock.
+  1. Create a new version (separate project), but this time have it convert to actual HEX values.
 See `advanced.gif` screenshot below.

 ![](./images/advanced.gif)